docopt/docopt.rs-old/README.rst

     make clean

-By default only first test is used, as by now nothing is implemented yet, i.e. all tests are red.
+Agnositc tests all fail exept first, as by now almost nothing is implemented yet.

 ** WORK IS CURRENTLY IN PROGRESS **